Speech Therapy Room Organization Can be Challenging!

 If you’re like me, you want to be able to offer hands-on activities to engage children as you work on those speech therapy goals.
 Games, crafts, sensory bins, toys all need a place.
 Then there’s your cards, books, worksheets and… if you’re lucky a tablet or two.
 Plus, don’t forget all those office supplies that are essential to cranking out the required paperwork.

-So, because we all need a little speech room inspiration, I’ve gathered up 17 genius ideas from SLPs and teachers to make your organization quest a bit easier!
+Because we all need a little speech therapy room inspiration, I’ve gathered up 17 genius ideas from SLPs and teachers to make your organization quest a bit easier!
 Here you go:

 Note: I’ve provided suggested links to where you can purchase some of these items for your convenience, so you can see what the items look like.
 They are not affiliate links, and I’m not receiving any compensation for providing them- just hope it’s helpful!

 Organizing your office space: